openfoodfoundation/openfoodnetwork/GETTING_STARTED.md

 $ sudo -u postgres psql -c "CREATE USER ofn WITH SUPERUSER CREATEDB PASSWORD 'f00d'"
 ```

 This will create the "ofn" user as superuser and allowing it to create databases.
-If this command fails, check the [troubleshooting guide](#creating-the-database) for an alternative.
+If this command fails, check the [troubleshooting section](#creating-the-database) for an alternative.

 Once done, run `script/setup`.
 If the script succeeds you're ready to start developing.
 If not, take a look at the output as it should be informative enough to help you troubleshoot.